JJSlabbert/iTilt-digital-hydrometer/README.md

 -Your iTilt should start to publish to Cayenne.

 # ENTERING THE WIFIMANAGER CONFIGURATION PORTAL AGAIN
--Short the Reset pin while holding the iTilt vertical
+-Short the Reset pin while holding the iTilt vertical or

+-Hold the device in a vertical or horizontal position.

 -While Brewing: Draw the iSpindel vertical against the plastic fermenter with a strong magnet.
 Keep it like that.
 The iSpindel will detect it is vertical when it wakes out of deep sleep.
 This may take time, dependent on your selected publication interval.